Wexos/GCM-Editor/README.md

 # GCM-Editor
-Exports and replace files inside GameCube disc files (GCM .
+Editor for Windows which can export and replace files inside GameCube disc files (GCM).